ondrejstranik/scanImaging/README.md

 2. move to the package folder `cd yyy` (yyy ... name of the folder)
 3. type `python -m pip install -e.

+To install the bmc package add pip install -e extra_libs/bmc and place the appropriate pyd file in the bmc/bmc directory.
+The DLL path might also change.
+Alternatively install the default bmc package.